aws-observability/aws-otel-community/charts/adot-eks-on-ec2-to-cw/README.md

 ## Prerequisite

-You are required to have following items in order to install this Helm chart.
+The following pre-requisites need to be set up and installed in order to install this Helm chart.

 - EKS Cluster on EC2
 - IAM Role